velvia/links/data_eng.md

 * [Efficient Computation of Frequent and Top-K Elements in Data Streams](https://www.cs.ucsb.edu/sites/default/files/docs/reports/2005-23.pdf) - a great overview of techniques, including sketches

 * [XXH3 - a Speed-Optimized Hashing Algo](http://fastcompression.blogspot.com/2019/03/presenting-xxh3.html) - neat insights into the evolution of hashing, improvements using vectorization, and more!

+Interesting data structures from the blockchain world:
+* [Utreexo](https://dci.mit.edu/research/2019/6/6/utreexo-a-dynamic-hash-based-accumulator-optimized-for-the-bitcoin-utxo-set) - a "hash-based accumulator", basically a set of merkle trees that allows fast updating

 ## OLAP, Aggregation